ikhvorost/ReactBridge/README.md

 **Callbacks**

-Methods marked with `@ReactMethod` macro are asynchronous by default but if it's needed to to pass data from Swift to JavaScript you can use the callback parameter with type `RCTResponseSenderBlock`:
+Methods marked with `@ReactMethod` macro are asynchronous by default but if it's needed to pass data from Swift to JavaScript you can use the callback parameter with `RCTResponseSenderBlock` type:

 ``` swift
 @ReactMethod